 Finding the perfect gift is not always easy.
 And finding a gift during the Winter holiday season?
 Even worse.

-Lucky for you, finding a great gift is one of my nerdy joys in life and over the years I’ve gotten really good at it.
+Lucky for you, finding a great gift is one of my nerdy joys in life and not to brag, but over the years I’ve gotten really good at it.

 No matter the occasion, if you’re looking for the perfect gift for someone who loves to travel (or ideas to put on your gift wish list), I’ve already done the legwork for you.

-From carry-on essentials and practical travel accessories to fun and quirky gifts, here are over 100 gift ideas for travelers.
+From carry-on essentials and practical travel accessories to fun and quirky gifts, here are the 100 best gifts for travel lovers.

 Nobody actually enjoys going through airport security.

-You have to take off your shoes and show off your holey socks, shed practically every layer of clothing, expose yourself in weird body scanners (who knows what they can see), unpack your carry on… I’m getting annoyed just writing this.
+You have to take off your shoes, shed practically every layer of clothing, expose yourself in weird body scanners (who knows what they can see), unpack your carry on… and I’m getting annoyed just writing this all out.